lsst-tstn/tstn-017/index.rst

 The ATMCS and ATPneumatics are both being developed in LabView by a subcontract with CTIO.
 Both CSCs contains a couple of ``.ini`` configuration files that are stored with the main code base.
-Neither accept a ``settingsToApply`` value to switch between different configurations nor output the required events.
+Neither CSCs accept a ``settingsToApply`` value to switch between different configurations nor output the required events.